 Calla originates from southern Africa.
 In the 18th century the plant travelled north with the Italian botanist Giovanni Zantedeschi (hence the name Zantedeschia).
 In Africa the plant often grows at the bottom of slopes, where it can be nice and swampy thanks to stagnant rainwater.
 The plant stores that water in its tuber in order to be able to survive dry periods.
 In your garden or on your balcony this plant does very well in pots and containers.
 If you’d rather plant it in the soil, place Calla near a pond where it’s a bit damp.

 Calla is sometimes called the goblet plant because the Greek gods are said to have drunk from the calyx.

-In the Victorian language of flowers the Calla symbolises eroticism.
+In the Victorian language of flowers the Calla symbolised eroticism (good grief!).

 The Calla works particularly well in a sleek modern garden.